 This feature applies the vehicle brakes at individual wheels and, if necessary, reduces engine power.
-If the trailer begins to sway, the traction control system light flashes and TRAILER SWAY REDUCE SPEED appears in the information display.
+If the trailer begins to sway, the stability control light flashes and the message TRAILER SWAY REDUCE SPEED appears in the information display.
 The first thing to do is slow the vehicle down, then pull safely to the side of the road and check for proper tongue load and trailer load distribution.
 Refer to Load Carrying chapter for specific loading information.